 With so many amazing dishes, deciding on just one dish proved too difficult.
 I did the only logical thing: I ordered the tasting menu.
 The tasting menu starts at an incredibly reasonable 4800 lek/$45 USD for six courses, without wine pairings.

 On this night, the tasting menu included dishes like this poached egg with yogurt, broccoli cream, and black truffle:

 Then there was possibly my favorite dish of the night — this homemade hare tortellini with fennel cream and cumin:

-The restaurant is a great place to spot local celebrities as well.
+The restaurant is one of the best restaurants in Tirana and is a great place to spot local celebrities as well.
 My friend pointed out several local television personalities and sports figures.

 Pjeter Bogdani 3 // +355 69 580 8447

 While a bar and not an actual restaurant in Tirana, I felt Colonial was worth mentioning because we ended up here

 Colonial is the best place in Tirana for high-end, specialty cocktails.
 Their staff knows the menu inside and out and are happy to suggest something based on your likes.
 They may even make something new for you.

 Which restaurants in Tirana looks best to you?
 Let me know in the comments section below!

 If you enjoyed this post please consider pinning it!